The compound library

 We are continually increasing the type and number of strains in our bacteria collection which will enable the development of new antibiotics that address the constantly growing global unmet medical needs as they exist today and as they evolve in the future.

 Pharmacological experiment platform

 KBP’s own pharmacology experimental platform is the basis for compound screening, optimization, preclinical pharmacology, toxicology, and pharmacological mechanisms study.
-The pharmacological experiment platform was established around three major areas (organ protection, inflammation and autoimmune, anti-infection).
+The pharmacological experiment platform was established around two major areas (organ protection and anti-infection).
 The platform includes pharmacology models, toxicology model and pharmacokinetic model, across different animal models.